Q: How many people are you accepting in the Skip Yowell Future Leadership Academy?

 Q: What is the duration of the program?

 A: The program is six months total with an overnight after ORWM, a spring retreat and ORSM attendance for one night.
 See the 2019 gatherings.

 Q: What is my time commitment?

 A: You will be required to complete roughly 30 to 40 hours of online learning and a final group project in addition to monthly mentor calls.
 Candidates must also be present at a spring retreat as well as (part of) Outdoor Retailer + Snow Show in January and Outdoor Retailer Summer Market in June.
 The commitment is very manageable with a full-time job, but will require focus and commitment to make the most of this opportunity.

 Q: How long will it take for my application to get reviewed?

 A: Depending on volume of applications, we will review all within two weeks of the application closing, and we will begin setting up Skype interviews then.
-You will find out if you are accepted into the program in late November.
+You will find out if you are accepted into the program in November.